-These centers are essential to addressing the care gap for children with complex medical needs, helping families access reliable, affordable support that promotes the well-being of both children and caregivers.
+These centers help address the care gap for children with complex medical needs, helping families access reliable, affordable support that promotes the well-being of both children and caregivers.

 There is isolation, stress, and economic instability faced by families with children with disabilities and complex medical needs.
 For these families, PPEC centers would represent a lifeline, providing consistent, specialized care while enabling parents to return to work or manage other family responsibilities.